jlousnhd/xwords/README.md

 ![Example of a slot, highlighted](/xwords-slot.png)

-As can be seen above, each slot has a set length and likely contains one or more fixed letters.
+A slot highlighted in red is shown above.
+Each slot has a set length and typically contains one or more fixed letters.
 (The highlighted slot is of length 5 and contains an 'R' in the fifth position.)
 It would normally take a non-trivial amount of time to iterate through several thousand words and create a list of the ones that contain an 'R' at a certain index.
 However, thanks to the lookup tables that were created when the dictionary was loaded, this list has already been made for us.
 What's more, if we have a more complex slot, for example one which has three letters already set, we can simply retrieve the lookup tables for those three letters and perform a bitwise AND operation on them to rapidly generate a set that contains only words which fit the slot.

 After a slot's playable words have been determined, xwords looks at the empty tiles in the slot and creates a bit set of words that the players hand could